Pool Operator CPO Certification Exam

 BAlgae growth due to a loss of chlorine residual

 Explanation: Bright green water is almost always caused by algae growth — the result of chlorine residual dropping to zero or near zero, often overnight when UV protection is absent.
-The solution is to shock the pool to breakpoint chlorination (10 ppm+ free chlorine), brush all surfaces, and ensure proper filtration and chemical balance.
+The solution is to shock the pool to breakpoint chlorination (10 ppm or higher free chlorine), brush all surfaces, and ensure proper filtration and chemical balance.
 Copper-related green tints appear when chlorine is added and are typically a pale or teal color rather than bright green.

 Join 1,000+ users passing the Pool Operator CPO Certification